-If you’re one of the many women who worked throughout your pregnancy with morning sickness then you know it’s not just about surviving work, but surviving each day.
+If you’re one of the many women who worked throughout your pregnancy with morning sickness then you know it’s not just about surviving work but surviving each day.
 During my first trimester, I spent almost every hour curled up on the couch, except for the times my husband had the unfortunate luck of seeing me throw up in the sink because I couldn’t make it to the bathroom.
 (I never said this would be pretty.
 Honest, yes.
 But not pretty.)

 As you may know, most women wait to publicly announce that they are expecting until after 12 weeks when the chance of miscarriage dramatically decreases.
 And according to the Mayo Clinic, between 10 and 20 percent of known pregnancies end in miscarriage.
 So, I can understand why it would be heartbreaking and difficult to tell everyone you were pregnant, only to have to tell them the sad news if you happen to miscarry before 12 weeks.

 But, here’s the other thing.
 Most of the extreme symptoms happen before those 12 weeks, such as morning sickness.
-In my case this entailed throwing up occasionally and also feeling nauseous 24/7.
+In my case, this entailed throwing up occasionally and also feeling nauseous 24/7.
 I had hormone-induced headaches and my mouth constantly tasted like blood mixed with metal – not the best combination when you’re already sick to your stomach.

 And I’m not even talking about Hyperemesis Gravidarum, which Duchess Kate has, and can cause some women to vomit up to 100 times a day.
 Most have to be hospitalized at least once and monitored closely for dehydration.

-No, I’m just talking about regular morning sickness, which isn’t as life threatening as Hyperemesis Graviarium, but can still be debilitating.
+No, I’m just talking about regular morning sickness, which isn’t as life-threatening as Hyperemesis Graviarium but can still be debilitating.

-For instance, trying to hide the fact that you are pregnant at work, despite feeling like you have a bad flu that won’t go away.
+For instance, trying to hide the fact that you are pregnant at work, despite feeling like you have a bad case of the flu that won’t go away.
 Unfortunately, there are times when it is just awkward, like when I would eat crackers and ginger ale for lunch – again.
 Or the smell of a co-workers lunch almost made me lose mine.